-Are you sick of my contract warnings about reading/writing apps yet?
+Are you sick of my contract warnings about serialized fiction apps yet?

 Honestly I’m not even sure who I’m aiming these posts at.
 They go right over the heads of many of the writers who could benefit from them (at least, judging by the emails I receive from writers who’ve read my warnings and still want to know why this stuff is so bad, and clueless Facebook discussions scoffing at me for being such a nitpicker), and for savvier writers, probably aren’t needed.
 Contract geeks, maybe?